-An atmospheric scientist (or climatologist) studies the scientific and mathematical aspects of the earth's atmosphere, climate and weather.
+Atmospheric scientists get to do this and more!
+They study the scientific and mathematical aspects of the Earth's atmosphere, climate and weather.
 They develop reports, forecasts, and climate change research from their analysis of weather and climate data.
-Most atmospheric scientists work indoors in weather stations, offices, or laboratories.
-Occasionally, they do fieldwork, which means working outdoors to examine the weather.

 What does an Atmospheric Scientist do?

 - Measures temperature, air pressure, and other properties of the atmosphere

 - Analyzes data about the atmosphere (also called meteorological data)

 - Prepares long- and short-term weather forecasts

 - Uses sophisticated computer and mathematical models, satellite, and radar data